 Closing – This is why you picked up your moneymaker #phone.
 Booking a meeting?
 Closing a sale? #makeithappen

-One of the most important elements to remember in your conversational roadmap is to keep the goal or desired outcome in mind.
+One of the most essential elements to remember in your conversational roadmap is to keep the goal or desired outcome in mind.
 That’s your closing.
 If you have to qualify, you should do it between your Value Proposition and Closing.
-This is important because to qualify we will ask questions but we first want to pique their interest by creating value, so that they will be more willing to answer questions (#reciprocity).
+This is important because to qualify, we will ask questions, but we first want to pique their interest by creating value, so they will be more willing to answer questions (#reciprocity).

 It’s not uncommon when you go for the “close” that your customer will ask you a clarifying question or ask for more information.
 This is really great.
-It means that you’ve piqued curiosity, they aren’t saying “Yes,” but they’re also not saying “No.” This is a critical moment in the call because you can easily offer up too much information or the wrong information.
+It means that you’ve piqued curiosity; they aren’t saying “Yes,” but they’re also not saying “No.” This is a critical moment in the call because you can easily offer too much or wrong information.
 Remember that if they weren’t expecting your call, then it’s very likely that they’re multitasking and you don’t have their full attention.
-Before spitting out information about your product or service, ask a clarifying question.
+Ask a clarifying question before spitting out information about your product or service.
 This will do a couple of things:

-So when they ask a question after you’ve gone for Closing, you will ask a clarifying question, that ideally is open-ended.
-I always suggest that you have questions ready that have bread crumbs leading back to your Value Proposition, and once the customer answers, you can take three steps back in the roadmap to Value Proposition and you go: Value Proposition > Qualify > Closing.
+So when they ask a question after you’ve gone for closing, you will be closing a clarifying question that is ideally open-ended.
+I always suggest that you have questions ready with breadcrumbs leading back to your Value Proposition.
+Once the customer answers, you can take three steps back in the roadmap to Value Proposition and go: Value Proposition > Qualify > Closing.

 This formula should keep repeating itself if you stay focused on where you are on your roadmap.
 Eventually, it will become second nature, and you won’t need to think about what step in the process you’re at.

-The basics of a conversational roadmap is that you keep looping around until you get that “yes” or “no.” One important thing to remember for conversations that keep looping is to reframe your Closing.
-Don’t keep asking for the same thing, in the same way — that would be annoying. 😉
+The basics of a conversational roadmap is that you keep looping around until you get “yes” or “no.” One important thing to remember for conversations that keep looping is to reframe your Closing.
+Don’t know.
+Closing for the same thing in the same way would be annoying. 😉

-Conversational roadmaps are a powerful tool that can help free you from stale scripts and give your reps the creative spark to close more deals, so I hope you’ll give them a try.
+Conversational roadmaps are a powerful tool that can help free you from stale scripts and give your reps the creative spark to close more deals, so I hope you’ll try them.
 They’ve certainly helped me!
 And if you’d like more information about how to build and use your own conversational roadmap, you can check out the downloadable worksheet that I’ve created for you.
 Good luck, and happy hunting!

 P.S.
 Want a way to implement conversational roadmaps at scale, for your whole revenue team?
 Moments™, the Revenue.io AI-powered conversation guidance solution, can do just that.
 Find out more here.